Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Experiments

+We highlight the analysis of QDHF's scalability and quality of learned diversity metrics.
+Additional analysis on robustness is provided in Appendix~\ref{sec:arobotic}.

-Like many other semi-supervised methods, in the context of QDHF, determining the necessary sample size of human feedback for optimal performance remains a critical question.
-To investigate this, we analyze the robotic arm task with varying sample sizes of simulated human judgments derived from ground truth diversity.
-The findings are visualized in Fig.~\ref{fig:sample}.
-The left plot demonstrates the relationship between QD score and sample size.
-It is evident that there is a direct correlation between the QD score and sample size for both the online and offline versions of QDHF.
-Diving deeper into this relationship, we evaluate how the latent projection captures diversity and mirrors human judgment.
-We calculate the accuracy of using this latent projection to predict the human judgment on a validation set.
-The right plot reveals a strong correlation between validation accuracy and the QD score, which suggests that the performance of QDHF heavily relies on the efficacy of learning the latent projection.
-Furthermore, the performance of using latent projection to predict human preferences can be used to estimate the required sample size for QDHF.
+\paragraph{Scalability.} To ensure scalability, determining the necessary amount of human feedback to achieve sufficient performance is critical.
+To investigate this, we perform a study of varying sample sizes of human judgments, shown in Fig.~\ref{fig:sample}.
+The left plot demonstrates the relationship between QD score and sample size, showing a strong correlation.
+Diving deeper into this relationship, we evaluate how accurately the latent projection captures the diversity and mirrors human judgment using the accuracy of predicting human judgment on a validation set.
+The right plot reveals a strong correlation between accuracy and QD score, which suggests that QDHF relies on learning useful diversity metrics.
+In other words, by evaluating the accuracy of judgment prediction during training, we can estimate whether current feedback data is sufficient for QDHF to perform well.